Call Now Free Quote

 The Lowball and Upcharge

 A contractor provides an unrealistically low bid to win the contract, then discovers “additional work needed” once they have started.
 Each discovery comes with an additional charge.
-By the end, the total exceeds the legitimate bids you rejected.
 Prevention: a detailed scope in the estimate and a clause requiring written approval for any changes.

 The Material Switch

 The estimate specifies Type N mortar and color-matched sand.
 The actual work uses whatever is cheapest.
-This is nearly impossible to verify during the project unless you know what to look for.
 Prevention: ask the contractor to show you the mortar bags and sand before they mix, and compare against the specification in the estimate.

 Seal Coating Pressure

 After completing tuckpointing, the contractor urgently recommends sealing the entire wall with a “protective coating.”
 Film-forming sealers can trap moisture inside brick and actually accelerate spalling.
 Breathable sealers have limited applications.
-This upsell is often unnecessary and potentially harmful.
-Any sealer recommendation should come with a clear explanation of the specific product (brand, type), why it is appropriate for your specific brick, and what happens if the sealer traps moisture.
+Any sealer recommendation should come with a clear explanation of the specific product, why it is appropriate for your specific brick, and what happens if the sealer traps moisture.

 Making Your Decision

 The cheapest bid is rarely the best value in masonry work.
 A tuckpointing job done correctly lasts 25 to 50 years.
 A tuckpointing job done poorly may last 3 to 5 years and cause additional brick damage in the process.
-The cost difference between the two is typically 15 to 30% at the time of the estimate - but the lifetime cost of the cheap job is 3 to 5 times higher when you include the rework and the damage it caused.
+The cost difference between the two is typically 15 to 30 percent at the time of the estimate, but the lifetime cost of the cheap job is 3 to 5 times higher when you include the rework and the damage it caused.

 Choose a licensed, insured contractor who demonstrates knowledge of mortar types, color matching, and joint depth requirements.
 Get a detailed written estimate.
 Verify their work on completed projects.
 And do not let price alone drive your decision.

-Get a Free Estimate From a Licensed Illinois Contractor
+Get a Free Estimate From a Licensed, Insured Chicagoland Contractor

-Delta Masonry & Tuckpointing has been serving Chicagoland since 1987.
-We hold Illinois masonry license #104-016987, carry $2M in general liability coverage, and provide a 25-year written guarantee on our work.
-We have completed over 2,800 projects across the North Shore, Lake County, and northwest suburbs.
+Delta - Masonry and Tuckpointing has been serving Chicagoland since 1987.
+We carry $2M in general liability coverage and work across the North Shore and northwest suburbs, including Lake Forest, Winnetka, Highland Park, Glenview, and Northbrook.

 Call (847) 713-1648 or request a free estimate online.
-Every project starts with a free on-site inspection and a detailed written estimate - no pressure, no obligation.
+Every project starts with a free on-site inspection and a detailed written estimate covering mortar type, joint depth, and access method, with no pressure and no obligation.